 Finally, after a phone call to daddy and numerous empty threats (we are talking early bedtimes until he graduates college), I stopped and realized I was acting like a crazed lunatic.
 Seriously, people.
 Maury Povich would want me for his show.

 Why do I let this happen?
 Why do I take the bait – hook, line, and sinker?
-The more angry I become, the more stubborn and emotional the child; but I do it all.the.time.
+The angrier I become, the more stubborn and emotional the child; but I do it all.the.time.

 Hey friend, Satan knows our weaknesses.
 He knows our triggers.
 He knows I’m tired and stressed, and he knew that this morning’s fashion wars would send me straight into orbit.